Dictionary Services

 Fortunately, a good chunk of functionality is available

-through an obscure UIKit class, UIReference
+through an obscure UIKit class, UIReference.

-is similar to an
+UIReference is similar to an

-in that provides
+MFMessage in that provides

 a minimally-configurable view controller around system functionality